 5. Connecting business processes to applications

 This is a critical area of BPM, which is not discussed a lot.
 It helps you empower the users in your organization to execute the processes and achieve their respective goals.
 This is where RapidValue within Microsoft Dynamics 365 gains its advantage.

-Having all the goals, roles, process models, etc., built within RapidValue, it allows the users to test for security and to assure complete alignment with the application.
-That is exactly from where our customers have the question, “but how about other applications that are not Microsoft Dynamics 365?”.
+Having all the goals, roles, process models, etc., built within RapidValue allows the users to test for security and to assure complete alignment with the application.
+That is exactly where our customers have the question, “but how about other applications that are not Microsoft Dynamics 365?”.

 For those applications that are not part of Microsoft Dynamics 365, the process mapping in the activity definition still applies just the same.
 Individual activity lines can be connected and linked to other applications so that users visualizing the process can click and go directly to those apps.
 Therefore, the total documentation of an entire business process from beginning to end, no matter which app, is performed within RapidValue.